|

 Photograph Collection, undated

-3 b & w copy prints
+3 B/W copy prints

-SWCPC 167 D(E) 2-7
+SWCPC 167 (D) E2-E7

-This collection consists of images of western personalities such as of an Indian chief
+This collection consists of images of western personalities such as of an Indian

 Western Writers of America